How to Clean an Ultimate Pondless Waterfall

 How much does that add to your cost of ownership?

-Leaf blowers and shop-vacs would only remove needles off the surface of the rock and gravel, but the force of the waterfalls drove the fir needles deep down inside the rock and gravel.
-There was no easy way to remove them, so I had to do it by hand.
+Leaf blowers and shop-vacs would only remove needles off the surface of the rock and gravel, but the force of the waterfalls drove the fir needles down deep inside the rock and gravel.

 The Original pondless waterfall featured the original hard-to-clean rock and gravel reservoir.
 I learned fast how difficult it was to clean and maintain, and I got sick and tired of the hassle!
 So I invented the Ultimate Pondless Waterfall to make the job of maintaining a pondless waterfall as easy as possible for my own peace of mind.